MirrorNetworking/Mirror/doc/Articles/Resources.md

 - Other guides
 - Example scripts

-Please make a PR or ask in the discord if you think anything else should be added to this list
+Anything to add to this list?
+Please make a PR or ask in the discord.

 ## Video Tutorials Playlists